Eating My Words

 So – my apologies if I cast doubt on any of the suppliers on Fiverr.com – my experience in April has left me extremely satisfied with “ocreations”, and I would happily use his services again.

-In fact, why not claim your free Fiverr credit and put the service to the test.
-It won’t cost ocreations, or any other supplier, their fee 🙂
+In fact, why not put the service to the test.

 Creating An eBook Cover Using Fiverr

-Late in 2014 I also used Fiverr to create an eBook cover for my Social Media eBook, and although I was pleased with the result, there were three “less than ideal” results:
+Late in 2014 I also used someone on Fiverr to create an eBook cover for another of my products and although I was pleased with the result, there were three “less than ideal” results:

 - I can't edit the resultant cover myself